-Dr. Fugh-Berman is the lead author on key articles on physician-industry relationships, including a national survey of industry interactions with family medicine residencies, an exposé of how ghostwritten articles in the medical literature were used to sell menopausal hormone therapy, an analysis of how “key opinion leaders” are used to market drugs off-label, an exposé of drug rep tactics (all in PLoS Medicine), a discussion of prescription tracking in the Journal of General Internal Medicine and an explanation of industry publication planning in Open Medicine.
-An article in the Journal of Continuing Education in the Health Professions documents the effect of Why Lunch Matters, a PharmedOut presentation that is the first to document a significant change in physicians’ perceptions about their own individual vulnerability to pharmaceutical marketing.
+Dr. Fugh-Berman is the lead author on key articles on physician-industry relationships, including a national survey of industry interactions with family medicine residencies, an expos9 of how ghostwritten articles in the medical literature were used to sell menopausal hormone therapy, an analysis of how key opinion leaders are used to market drugs off-label, an expos9 of drug rep tactics (all in PLoS Medicine), a discussion of prescription tracking in the Journal of General Internal Medicine and an explanation of industry publication planning in Open Medicine.
+An article in the Journal of Continuing Education in the Health Professions documents the effect of Why Lunch Matters, a PharmedOut presentation that is the first to document a significant change in physicians perceptions about their own individual vulnerability to pharmaceutical marketing.

 Dr. Fugh-Berman directs the Urban Herbs project, which maintains four gardens on the Georgetown medical campus to demonstrate urban gardening, xericulture and permaculture techniques, plant-pollinator interactions, and the effects of microclimates.
 The gardens combine Western and Asian medicinal plants, culinary herbs, prairie wildflowers, fruits, and unusual ornamentals.

-Reprints of the following articles available by clicking on the link:
+The following articles are available by clicking on the links:

 Fugh- Berman A, Ahari S. Following the Script: How Drug Reps Make Friends and Influence Doctors.
 PLoS Medicine; April 2007;(4)4:e150.